AMAZON and the A'I-COFAN tribe

 The A'I people teach important practices, such as respect for the sacred plants, for the traditional healers (curacas), humility, and simplicity.

-The elders of the community: Taita Querubin (first authority in the Cofán people), grandmother María, grandmother Tntn, and taita David; remember us of the importance of the respect for the jungle and its invisible world.
+The elders of the community: Taita Querubin (first authority in the Cofán people), grandmother María, grandmother Tntn, and taita David remind us of the importance of respecting the jungle and its invisible world.